The government-funded greyhound racing industry

 A taxpayer-funded industry

-The Tasmanian greyhound racing industry received $6.5 million which was an increase of 10% on the previous year.
+The Tasmanian greyhound racing industry received $7.3 million which was an increase of 12% on the previous year.
 This increase was used to increase prizemoney for participants.

 In June 2022, a petition was tabled demanding an end to taxpayer funding of greyhound racing in Tasmania.
 The petition received more signatures than any other parliamentary petition.
-Despite this the Tasmanian Racing Minister announced in September 2022 that taxpayer funding for the industry will increase by 8%.
+Despite this the Tasmanian Racing Minister announced in September 2022 that taxpayer funding for the industry would increase by 8%.

 In October 2023, the most comprehensive opinion poll ever conducted into greyhound racing in Tasmania revealed overwhelming public opposition to dog racing.
 The survey was conducted by EMRS, Tasmania’s leading polling and research organisation.
 The survey found that three quarters of all Tasmanians oppose government funding of the greyhound race industry, including 55 per cent who say they are strongly opposed to it.

 This information was sourced from publicly available material and is correct to the best of our knowledge.
 Click here to view additional information including links to source material.
-Our thanks to Animals Australia for their Greyhound Racing Money Trail infographic of 2017 which inspired us to create this money map.